Skip to main content

 FROM JEAN:

-As mentioned in my letter at the beginning of this Ministry Narrative, I'm sure some things have been inadvertently left out.
+As mentioned in my letter at the beginning of this Ministry Narrative, I’m sure some things have been inadvertently left out.
 What is perfectly obvious is that St. James and all of its members pack a powerful punch in this community.
-We are a relatively small congregation doing amazing ministry in our towns, county, state and world.
+We are a relatively small congregation doing amazing ministry in our towns, county, state, and world.
 Each and every one of you is to be commended for that ministry.
-As well, just imagine how wonderful it was to hear members of the Diocesan Congregational Development Commission sing your praises in saying that this is an extraordinarily healthy and vibrant congregation.
-It's such an honor for me to serve with you!
+It’s such an honor for me to serve with you!